Estelita Rodriguez: Career

 She was working at Hollywood's Mocambo nightclub when Republic signed her to a new starring contract with annual options.
 Her first starring role was in Belle of Old Mexico (1949).
 Syndicated columnist Erskine Johnson reported, "She's 22 [sic] but wishes she was 26.
 'Everyone treats me like a kid.
 I am a mother.'
 She hopes the studio doesn't ballyhoo her as a Latin bombshell.
 'There are too many Latin bombshells, I think.'
 She dotes on prizefights: 'I get so excited I go into the ring and help him.'
 Lupe Vélez used to do the same thing.
 As a matter of fact Estelita, with a little more effort, could be another Lupe."

-By 1951 she had indeed become a new Lupe Vélez, starring in Republic's hectic musical comedies like Cuban Fireball (1951) and Havana Rose (1951).
+By 1951, she had indeed become a new Lupe Vélez, starring in Republic's hectic musical comedies such as Cuban Fireball (1951) and Havana Rose (1951).
 She was billed variously as Estelita Rodriguez or (in her last four Republic pictures) simply Estelita.
 After her Republic contract lapsed, she resumed her successful nightclub career.

 Later, Rodriguez worked in a few additional films for Paramount, MGM, and Embassy Pictures, including Rio Bravo in 1959.
 She also worked in television, making guest appearances.
-That same year Gene Autry announced plans to film the story of Fidel Castro's sister-in-law Deborah, then in the news as a fighter during the Cuban revolt.
+That same year, Gene Autry announced plans to film the story of Fidel Castro's sister-in-law Deborah, then in the news as a fighter during the Cuban revolt.
 Autry cast Estelita Rodriguez in the leading role, but the film was never made.

 Again she returned to nightclubs, touring Australia and then Canada.

 Marital history

 Estelita Rodriguez was married four times.

 During a nightclub engagement in Havana, 19-year-old Estelita Rodriguez met Mexican singer Chu-Chu Martinez.
 They were married in Los Angeles on May 14, 1945 by superior court judge Edward R. Brand.
 The couple had one child, Nina (born 1946), before divorcing in 1947.
 She commented on so-called Latin lovers: "They tell you to stay home and then they go out."

-In November 1950 Rodriguez met actor Grant Withers, 20 years her senior and having married four times, when they appeared together in a San Francisco charity show to entertain 7,000 wounded veterans.
+In November 1950, Rodriguez met actor Grant Withers, 20 years her senior and having married four times, when they appeared together in a San Francisco charity show to entertain 7,000 wounded veterans.
 Withers and Rodriguez were married in Reno on January 31, 1953.
 They separated on September 23, 1954, and Withers attempted suicide the next day.
 She sued for divorce on November 30, 1954.

 Her third marriage was to Ismael Alfonso Halfss in 1956; they divorced in 1960.
-She said her husband was so stingy that he told her to stop buying cold cream and use olive oil instead.
+She said her husband was so stingy that he told her to stop buying cold cream and use olive oil, instead.
 "I told him I am no salad," she testified.

 Her fourth and final marriage was to Dr. Ricardo A. Pego in 1961.
 They remained married until her death.